shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 $$l(x^a, x^p, x^n) = \mathrm{ReLU}\left(\Vert f(x^a) - f(x^p) \Vert_2^2 - \Vert f(x^a) - f(x^n) \Vert_2^2 + m \right)$$

 Where $m$ is some hyperparameter for the desired margin.
 Note that $\mathrm{ReLU}$ is nothing more than the maximum of its argument and 0, this meant that 0 is the smallest loss possible.
 The left term of the loss encourages pairs from the same class to be close to each other in embedding space.
 The right term encourages pairs from different class to be far apart in the embedding space.
 The minimum loss is acquired when the positive example is closer than the negative example and is closer by margin $m$.

+One of the most import parts to triplet loss performance is the mining of triplets.
+This refers to the process of finding difficult triplets to train with, as triplets with zero loss have no learning signal.
+The most popular mining technique is semi-hard mining as introduced in [[]]().
+This technique chooses triplets such that the positive example is closer to the anchor than the negative sample but the margin is still violated.
+These triplets are easier to improve than when the negative example is closer than the postive one, but still provide a learning signal.
+This strategy is often used to improve stability of learning.
+However, it was found empirically for this problem that the all mining strategy worked the best.
+This strategy selects all triplets which violate the margin.
+Triplets are sampled online from each minibatch.

 The network was trained on a single RTX 3060 GPU.
 ## Results